cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/9-run-prod-docker.md

       - kms-alice
 ```

 With all these computers on their own Docker networks, you may still want to access one of them to query the blockchain, or to play games.
-Pick to expose Carol's node:
+In order to make your host computer look like an open node, you expose Carol's node on all addresses of your host:

 ```yaml [https://github.com/cosmos/b9-checkers-academy-draft/blob/run-prod/docker-compose.yml#L69-L70]
 services: